 There are times when a bowel perforation could lead to part of the intestine being removed.
 This may mean a patient will need a colostomy bag so their intestinal contents can drain from their body.

 We know this is not what you expected.
 If you or a loved one have experienced a bowel perforation or ruptured bowel and you believe that a doctor is to blame, you should consider seeking legal assistance.
 Medical malpractice cases are not easy, but they are necessary to hold health care professionals accountable.
 A gastrointestinal perforation that was caused by a doctor can permanently alter a person’s life and lead to major medical expenses.

 We know these can be horrible medical situations to go through and we want to help you recover the compensation you deserve.
 We want to make sure your medical expenses are covered, as well as any lost income and pain and suffering damages you have suffered.
-Contact The Weitz Firm when you need a bowel perforation or ruptured bowel attorney in Norristown.
+Contact The Weitz Firm, LLC when you need a bowel perforation or ruptured bowel attorney in Norristown.
 You can contact us for a free consultation by clicking here or calling 267-587-6240.